Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Introduction

 \section{Introduction}

 Aim of this paper is to provide a deeper understanding of analysis in metric measure spaces, with a particular focus on the properties of the heat flow.
-Our main results, whose validity does not depend on doubling and Poincar\'e assumptions, are: \begin{itemize} \item[(i)] The proof that the Hopf-Lax formula produces sub-solutions of the Hamilton-Jacobi equation on general metric spaces $(X,\sfd)$, and solutions if $(X,\sfd)$ is a length space. \item[(ii)] The proof of equivalence of the heat flow in $L^2(X,\mm)$ generated by a suitable Dirichlet energy and the Wasserstein gradient flow in $\Probabilities{X}$ of the relative entropy functional $\entv$ w.r.t. $\mm$. \item[(iii)] The proof that Lipschitz functions are always dense in energy in the Sobolev space $W^{1,2}$.
+Our main results, whose validity does not depend on doubling and Poincar\'e assumptions, are: \begin{itemize} \item[(i)] The proof that the Hopf-Lax formula produces sub-solutions of the Hamilton-Jacobi equation on general metric spaces $(X,\sfd)$ {\nc (Theorem~\ref{thm:subsol})}, and solutions if $(X,\sfd)$ is a length space {\nc (Theorem~\ref{prop:supersol})} {\nc (in connection to this, under less general assumptions on the metric structure, closely related results have been independently obtained in \cite{Gozlan}).} \item[(ii)] The proof of equivalence of the heat flow in $L^2(X,\mm)$ generated by a suitable Dirichlet energy and the Wasserstein gradient flow in $\Probabilities{X}$ of the relative entropy functional $\entv$ w.r.t. $\mm$ {\GGG (Theorems \ref{thm:coincidence_infty}, \ref{thm:main} and \ref{thm:mainCDK})}. \item[(iii)] The proof that Lipschitz functions are always dense in energy in the Sobolev space $W^{1,2}$ {\GGG (Theorem \ref{thm:density_energy})}.
 This is achieved by showing the equivalence of two weak notions of modulus of the gradient: the first one (inspired by Cheeger \cite{Cheeger00}, see also \cite{Heinonen-Koskela98}, \cite{Hailasz-Koskela00}, and the recent review \cite{Heinonen07}), that we call \emph{relaxed gradient}, is defined by $L^2(X,\mm)$-relaxation of the pointwise Lipschitz constant in the class of Lipschitz functions; the second one (inspired by Shanmugalingam \cite{Shanmugalingam00}), that we call \emph{weak upper gradient}, is based on the validity of the fundamental theorem of calculus along almost all curves.
 These two notions of gradient will be compared and identified, assuming only $\mm$ to be locally finite.
-We might consider the former gradient as a ``vertical'' derivative, related to variations in the dependent variable, while the latter is an ``horizontal'' derivative, related to variations in the independent variable. \item[(iv)] A fine and very general analysis of the differentiability properties of a large class of Kantorovich potentials, in connection with the optimal transport problem. \end{itemize} Our results apply in particular to spaces satisfying Ricci curvature bounds in the sense of Lott \& Villani \cite{Lott-Villani09} and Sturm \cite{Sturm06I,Sturm06II}, that we call in this introduction $LSV$ spaces.
+We might consider the former gradient as a ``vertical'' derivative, related to variations in the dependent variable, while the latter is an ``horizontal'' derivative, related to variations in the independent variable. \item[(iv)] A fine and very general analysis of the differentiability properties of a large class of Kantorovich potentials, in connection with the optimal transport problem {\GGG (Theorem \ref{thm:brweak})}. \end{itemize} Our results apply in particular to spaces satisfying Ricci curvature bounds in the sense of Lott \& Villani \cite{Lott-Villani09} and Sturm \cite{Sturm06I,Sturm06II}, that we call in this introduction $LSV$ spaces.
 Indeed, the development of a ``calculus'' in this class of spaces has been one of our motivations.
-In particular we are able to prove the following result (see Theorem~\ref{thm:mainCDK} for a more precise and general statement): if $(X,\sfd,\mm)$ is a $CD(K,\infty)$ space and $\mm\in\Probabilities{X}$, then \begin{itemize} \item[(a)] For every $\mu=f\mm\in\Probabilities{X}$ the Wasserstein slope $|\nabla^-\entv|^2(\mu)$ of the relative entropy $\entv$ coincides with the Fisher information functional $\int_{\{\rho>0\}}|\nabla\rho|_*^2/\rho\,\d\mm$, where $|\nabla \rho|_*$ is the relaxed gradient of $\rho$ (see the brief discussion before \eqref{def:Cheeger1}). \item[(b)] For every $\mu_0=f_0\mm\in D(\entv)\cap\ProbabilitiesTwo{X}$ there exists a unique gradient flow $\mu_t=f_t\mm$ of $\entv$ starting from $\mu_0$ in $(\ProbabilitiesTwo{X},W_2)$, and if $f_0\in L^2(X,\mm)$ the functions $f_t$ coincide with the $L^2(X,\mm)$ gradient flow of Cheeger's energy $\C$, defined by (see also \eqref{def:Cheeger1} for an equivalent definition)
+In particular we are able to prove the following result (see Theorem~\ref{thm:mainCDK} for a more precise and general statement): if $(X,\sfd,\mm)$ is a $CD(K,\infty)$ space and $\mm\in\Probabilities{X}$, then \begin{itemize} \item[(a)] For every $\mu=f\mm\in\Probabilities{X}$ the Wasserstein slope $|\rmD^-\entv|^2(\mu)$ of the relative entropy $\entv$ coincides with the Fisher information functional $\int_{\{\rho>0\}}|\rmD \rho|_*^2/\rho\,\d\mm$, where $|\rmD \rho|_*$ is the relaxed gradient of $\rho$ (see the brief discussion before \eqref{def:Cheeger1}). \item[(b)] For every $\mu_0=f_0\mm\in D(\entv)\cap\ProbabilitiesTwo{X}$ there exists a unique gradient flow $\mu_t=f_t\mm$ of $\entv$ starting from $\mu_0$ in $(\ProbabilitiesTwo{X},W_2)$, and if $f_0\in L^2(X,\mm)$ the functions $f_t$ coincide with the $L^2(X,\mm)$ gradient flow of Cheeger's energy $\C$, defined by (see also \eqref{def:Cheeger1} for an equivalent definition)